 Today the Customer Experience is based on two-way communication.
-The stories starts long before the customer has checked into the Hotel, and they really never end.
-Social Story Boards are like Dynamic Circles that creates either positive or negative ripple effects.
+The stories start long before the customer has checked into the Hotel, and they never end.
+Social Story Boards are like Dynamic Circles that create either positive or negative ripple effects.

-The Customer Experience is very complex.
-Throughout history Hotels has been able to control and impact the Customer Experience at the location.
-The hole process was very static, familiar and to a large degree fairly predictable.
+Customer Experience is very complex.
+Throughout history, Hotels has been able to control and impact the Customer Experience at the location.
+The whole process was very static, familiar and to a large degree fairly predictable.

-Today the Customer Experience is more dynamic, and less predictable.
-This because Customers today start create their story board long before they have decided to make a reservation with your Hotel.
+Today the Customer Experience is more dynamic and less predictable.
+This because Customers today start to create their storyboard long before they have decided to make a reservation with your Hotel.

 Your Hotel can use Visual Stories to influence decisions by adding new values to the Customer Experience.
-Customer thinks in terms of cause and effect of their previous experiences, engagements and relationship with your Hotel.
+The customer thinks in terms of cause and effect of their previous experiences, engagements, and relationship with your Hotel.

 NewsCred and Getty Images teamed up to create “The Power of Visual Storytelling,” a guide for marketers that outlines four main principles of visual media—authenticity, sensory, archetype, relevancy.

-Data from this guide shows that content that contains images receive 94% more views then articles without.
+Data from this guide shows that content that contains images receive 94% more views than articles without.
 Consumers want the unpredictable, but at the same time familiar.
-They are looking for the moments that speaks to the human experience.
+They are looking for the moments that speak to the human experience.

-Authenticity taps into passion and emotions of the audience.
+Authenticity taps into the passion and emotions of the audience.
 The power of Visual Storytelling lays in User Generated Content (UGC).
-User Generated Content (UGC) reveals real people and places, meaning real moments and emotions that establish a new kind of digital intimacy.
+User-Generated Content (UGC) reveals real people and places, meaning real moments and emotions that establish a new kind of digital intimacy.